MasterArd/BluetoothLEspam-apk/README.md

 # BluetoothLEspam-apk
-an unofficial apk of BluetoothLEspam that is legit and is NOT and virus.
+an unofficial apk of BluetoothLEspam that is legit and is isnt and virus.
+## made so the FDroid store does not need to be downloaded, if a newer version comes out
+### credit: Simon Dankelmann